thenejcar/AnnotationDispatch/README.md

  - `@MultiDispatchClass` should be places on all classes where the annotated methods will be used.
 If the methods are used in a class that is not annotated with this annotation, they will behave in a regular Java way.
  - `@MultiDispatchVisitable` should be placed on all classes that are used as parameters in dispatched methods, if you want to use the *visitor* dispatching mechanism.
 When using the other two mechanisms, this annotation does not need to be used (for example if you do not have access to all the used parameter classes).

-Code annotated in this way needs to be compiled with one of the annotation processors from the *Processor* project: `switch`, `reflection` or `visitor`.
-Each of them uses a different dispatch mechanism.
+Code annotated in this way needs to be compiled with one of the annotation processors from the *Processor* project: `ProcessorSwitch`, `ProcessorReflection` or `ProcessorVisitor` that use three different dispatch mechanism.
 This can be done by adding the `-processor` flag to the javac command or via maven compiler plugin (see Demo/pom.xml for an example).

  ### Limitations

  The current version of the library requires JDK 8, because the implementation is compiler specific.
-Additionally, using simple types (int, double) as parameters in methods is not supported -- instead use their equivalent classes (Integer, Double) or wrap them in custom classes, if you wish to use the *visitor* dispatch.
+Additionally, using simple types (int, double, ...) as parameters in methods is not supported -- instead use their equivalent classes (Integer, Double, ...) or, if you wish to use the *visitor* dispatch, wrap them in custom classes.